Skip to Content

 Zamzam water

 One of the frequent questions is about ZamZam water and how you can take it.
-Usually, ZamZam is not part of your allowance but extra.
 You have to buy it from the airport, though, so it is sealed and packed and ready for transportation.

-I think it was about 20SAR for the 5 lit ones, and you buy it from the kiosk outside next to departures at Jeddah airport.
+I think it was about 20SAR for the 5 lit ones, and you buy it from the kiosk outside next to departures at Jeddah & Medinah airport.

 Suppose you are staying longer in Saudi Arabia as a tourist.
 In that case, you can also buy Zam Zam water from major supermarkets in the country.

 If you are on a split ticket, you will have to put water into your suitcase, and it will be from your luggage allowance.
-And you run the risk of transferring to another country and being taken away on split tickets.
+And you risk transferring to another country and being taken away on split tickets.
+Split tickets are those booked like budget airlines or those with two separate bookings.

 Mobile Phone SIM Umrah